erasebegin/url-shortener/README.md

 ## Known Issues

-Does not currently correctly detect duplicate URL aliases so a duplicate will always return the last URL that was assigned to that alias
+- Does not currently correctly detect duplicate URL aliases so a duplicate will always return the last URL that was assigned to that alias
+- Says "copied" after link is created, but no copy operation has taken place

 ## Installation and Setup